OpenClaw is a personal AI assistant. Praxis Agents live on the business layer.

 Can my business use OpenClaw?

 Yes.
-Praxis currently supports six AI providers, including OpenAI, Anthropic, Google Vertex AI, Google GenAI, Azure OpenAI, and Ollama for self-hosted models.
+The platform currently supports six AI providers, including OpenAI, Anthropic, Google Vertex AI, Google GenAI, Azure OpenAI, and Ollama for self-hosted models.